meeehdi-dev/bropilot.nvim/README.md

 Here is the default configuration.

 - `auto_suggest` is a boolean that enables automatic debounced suggestions
+- `excluded_filetypes` is an array of filetypes ignored by the `auto_suggest` option (https://github.com/meeehdi-dev/bropilot.nvim/pull/1)
 - `model` is a string (e.g. "codellama:7b-code" or "codegemma:2b-code")
 - `model_params` is an optional table defining model params as per [Ollama API params](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values)
 - `prompt` is a table defining the prefix, suffix and middle keywords for FIM